-Below, you’ll find my experience redeeming four sets of $270 FedEx offers (for a total of $1,080) back in the summer and fall of 2020.
-It was far from the easiest Amex Offer to redeem, and eventually I was able to maximize the credits because I happened to be moving at the time.
+Below, you’ll find my experience redeeming multiple sets of $270 FedEx offers back in 2020 and 2021.
+It was far from the easiest Amex Offer to redeem, and in both cases, I was only able to maximize the credits because I happened to be moving at the time.

 Shipping Items at the FedEx Store

 As I noted above, a purchase of, say, $90 will not trigger two sets of the $45 credit – as I learned the hard way when I first decided to try shipping something in-person at the FedEx store back in the summer of 2020.

 I had needed to send a parcel, and the total shipping cost came to $108.
-Looking back, the wise thing to do would’ve been to ask the FedEx employee to split the payment into two separate payments.
-But with the mantra of “be the data point you want to see” on my mind, I decided to process a single $108 payment to see if it would trigger multiple credits at once (after all, that’s how many other Amex Offers have worked in the past).
+I decided to process a single $108 payment to see if it would trigger multiple credits at once (after all, that’s how many other Amex Offers have worked in the past).

 It did not, and so I found myself needlessly out-of-pocket by an extra $60 or so.